paxtonproctor/4883-Programming-Techniques/Assignments/Presentation/P12165/Readme.md

 Find the coordinates of the outer triangle.

 ### Explanation
 After reading the problem about 50 times it is clear that we'll need to use some sort of geometry theorem in order to find the points.
-Since I'm not a math major and my geometry is awful I had to get help from one of my math professors and through the use of google in order to find a theorem that can solve this problem.<sup>5</sup>
+Since I'm not a math major and my geometry is awful I had to get help from three math professors and professor Griffin.
+Unfornately we could only come up with some ideas of how to solve this problem here are the attempts.<sup>5</sup>

 ### Attempt 1 Example
 ##### Image source: